mlibrary/about-ebc/src/content/stories/2022-08-20-university-contributes-1-2-million-to-fund-to-mission-program.md

 templateKey: story
 title: University of Michigan contributes $1.2 million to support university press infrastructure for the humanities
-summary: U-M Press Fund to Mission initiative receives substantial commitment from the University's academic leadership.
+summary: U-M Press Fund to Mission initiative receives a substantial commitment from the University's academic leadership.
+"Ensuring a sustainable future for high-quality scholarly publishing cannot just be the responsibility of strained library budgets," says Vice Provost.
 storyImage: assets/image-resilient-infrastructure.jpg
 date: 2022-08-21T00:41:38.790Z
 ---